Q42/choochoomf/stream-server/README.md

 # Step 1

 1. `npm install`
-2. Deploy this app on heroku, then run it with `heroku ps:scale web=1`.
+2. Deploy this app on heroku.
+You can use `git subtree push --prefix stream-server heroku master` to just push the stream-server directory.
+Then run it with `heroku ps:scale web=1`.
 Give it a URL.
 Remember it. eg. http://q42-live-fun.herokuapp.com/
 *Use at least a hobby level dyno.
 Free dynos get shut down 6 out of 24 hours in a day.*

 # Step 2